-Finishing close to the back of the pack, the Swagtron T580 is far from our favorite hoverboard.
+Finishing close to the bottom of the class, the Swagtron T580 is far from our favorite hoverboard.
 It felt like this board has more fluff than substance and fell short in the tests that mattered most.
-It felt very underpowered, making it much less fun to ride, and didn't do very well when we evaluated its outdoor capabilities.
-However, it does have decent customer support and comes at a price that won't break the bank.
+It is underpowered, making it quite a bit less fun to ride, and has almost no all-terrain capacity.
+However, the manufacturer offers some of the best customer support we've encountered, and the price of the board won't break the bank.

 Swagtron T580 Review

 Pros: Solid customer support, Bluetooth connectivity